Chai Cookies

 stacked chai cookies

-These Chai Cookies are eggless, soft center with crisped edges, and basically, warm comfort that melts in your mouth.
-They're literally the perfect chai-flavored sugar cookies!
+This perfect Chai Cookie recipe is eggless, soft center with crisped edges, and basically, warm comfort that melts in your mouth.
+They're literally the perfect chai sugar cookies!

 Cookies are my weakness.
 I love them.
 In case I didn't share that enough with my eggless chocolate chip cookie recipe, I'll share it with you again!
 Eggless cookies are hard to find.
 So I decided to create my own eggless cookie recipes.